Home » Dinner Recipes » Stuffed Cabbage Rolls

 • Place rolls seam-side down into the baking dish.
 Place the cabbage rolls in two long rows, close to each other.
 (If your dish is smaller and you must layer the cabbage rolls, cover each layer with some tomato sauce.)

-• Then pour the tomato sauce over all of them.
+• Then pour the rest of the tomato sauce over all of the rolls.

-• Cover the pan tightly with tin foil and bake for 90 minutes.
+• Cover the pan tightly with aluminum foil and bake for 90 minutes.

 • Let it cool for about 10 minutes before serving.